localazy/strapi-plugin/README.md

 ## Support
 - If you encounter any issues or have questions, please contact us at [team@localazy.com](mailto:team@localazy.com).
 - Join the [Localazy Discord](https://discord.gg/CAVhHrh) to discuss all things localization.

+## Configuration
+### API Endpoints Prefix
+In case the Strapi Instance is running under a subfolder (`url` parameter in [Strapi documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/required/server.html#available-options)), Localazy Plugin needs to be additionally configured.

+We provide a support for `.env ` variable `STRAPI_ADMIN_LOCALAZY_PLUGIN_BACKEND_PREFIX`.
+A value assigned to this variable will be used as a prefix.